 - stomach pain (abdominal pain) or tenderness

-2. Inflammation of the liver (hepatitis) that can lead to liver failure.
+Liver problems (hepatitis) that can lead to liver failure.
 Signs and symptoms of hepatitis may include:

 - yellowing of your skin or the whites of your eyes